 Even the Environmental Protection Agency asserts that paper and cardboard waste, including paper towels, make up the largest percentage of waste materials in the U.S. Restocking your cabinets with reusable paper towels will lighten landfill accumulation, thwart deforestation, and save you money long-term.
 Plus, you won't have to take out the garbage as often, and that's a win in everyone's book.

-Here are the best reusable paper towels.
+Here are the best reusable paper towels, according to our tests.

-Best Overall: Swedish Wholesale Dishcloth Cellulose Sponge Cloths
+Swedish Wholesale Dishcloth Cellulose Sponge Cloths

 Not good for tough stains